robotpy/robotpy-cppheaderparser/README.rst

 Unfortunately, the maintainer seems to be busy, so robotpy-cppheaderparser was born.

-We don’t currently intend to develop new features, but aim to maintain compatibility with the existing code and make improvements and bugfixes as we need them.
+We aim to maintain (some) compatibility with the existing code and make improvements and bugfixes as we need them -- though some decisions made early on in this code's development means some compatibility may be broken as things get fixed.

 If you find an bug, we encourage you to submit a pull request!
 New changes will only be accepted if there are tests to cover the change you made (and if they don’t break existing tests).

+.. note:: CppHeaderParser only does some very minimal interpretation of
+          preprocessor directives -- and we're looking at removing some of that from this library.
+If you need anything complex, you should preprocess the code yourself.
+You can use the excellent pure python preprocessor `pcpp`_, or the preprocessing facilities provided by your favorite compiler.

 Documentation
 -------------